-First of all, Windows 10 keeps the default options as per requirement of your system, so we suggest to not change anything in Exploit Protection for System Settings.
+First of all, Windows 11 or 10 keeps the default options as per requirement of your system, so we suggest to not change anything in Exploit Protection for System Settings.

 Control Flow Guard is an extremely improved platform security feature to fight memory corruption vulnerabilities.
-Via CFG technology, Windows 10 makes it much stronger for exploits to execute arbitrary code.
+Via CFG technology, Windows 10 and 11 makes it much stronger for exploits to execute arbitrary code.

 Data execution prevention is an arrangement of hardware and software technologies that manifest additional checks on RAM in order to block malicious code.

 Force randomization for images – This Exploit protection setting forcibly relocates images not compiled with /DYNAMICBASE.
 The feature can optionally fail loading images that don’t have relocation information.

 Randomize memory allocations – This Exploit protection Randomize locations for virtual memory allocations.

 High entropy ASLR – Increase variability when using Randomize memory allocations.

 Validate exception chains – makes sure the integrity of an exception chain while dispatching.